 Organized clutter will not be in front of you.
 It would either be under your sofa storage, bed storage, upper lofts, or in the deep corners of your closets.
 Here is a common list of organized clutter in most of the houses:

-- Boxes and Plastic Bags – I am talking about those beautiful empty boxes in which your jewelry or watches came.
+- Boxes and Plastic Bags – I am talking about those beautiful empty boxes in which your jewellery or watches came.
 Or the packaging boxes which are too good to be thrown away.
 Fifty plastic bags inside a large plastic bag.
 Need I say more.

 - Toiletries – We all pick those small and cute cream and shampoo bottles from various hotels or spas during our travels.
 They all end up in a box in our bathroom never to be used.